97 Pub Quiz Questions [6 Rounds, Answers, Tie-Breaker]

 Figure 2: The 6-round format Burns and Porter codified, still in use at most UK pubs today.

-Here is the format that Burns and Porter codified and that Geeks Who Drink, King Trivia, and most UK pub leagues still use today.
-It shows up in nearly every “best pub quiz questions” list you will find online and stays the baseline for most pub trivia questions on LearnClash too.
+Here is the format Burns and Porter codified, and the one Geeks Who Drink, King Trivia, and most UK pub leagues still run.
+You will spot it in nearly every “best pub quiz questions” list online.
+LearnClash builds most of its pub trivia questions on the same skeleton.

 - Six spoken rounds, 10-15 questions each, host reads aloud